Underdog promo code CBSSPORTS2: New play $5, get $75 offer for NFL, NBA, more

 How to activate the Underdog bonus code for new users: If you have a Play & Get offer, enter any contest of $5+ to activate your welcome bonus.

-Darnold has thrown for at least two touchdowns in two of his last three games, and in seven games this season.
-Seattle will take on the Colts on Sunday, and Indy has the No. 28 passing defense this season.
-The SportsLine model is projecting 2.1 touchdown passes, giving this a 3 out of 5 rating.
+Stroud has thrown for one or fewer touchdown passes in three of the past four games.
+The SportsLine model is projecting 1.3 touchdown passes, giving this a 3 out of 5 rating.
 Pick it at Underdog:

-Young has thrown for three touchdown passes in two of his last three games.
-The SportsLine projection model projects 1.6 touchdown passes, giving this a 3.5 out of 5 rating.
+Hockenson has four or more touchdown receptions in three of the past four games.
+In a 26-0 loss at Seattle on Nov.
+30, he caught six passes for 59 yards.
+The SportsLine projection model projects 3.9 receptions, giving this a 4 out of 5 rating.
 Click here to sign up for Underdog Fantasy:

 With football season rolling, the SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog Fantasy.